Robust Approximation of the Stochastic Koopman Operator: Introduction

 \section{Introduction}

-For many complex systems and processes, governing equations cannot be derived through first principles, or the models generated by them may be too complicated to be of practical use.
+For many complex systems and processes, governing equations cannot be derived through first principles or the models generated by them may be too complicated to be of practical use.
 Additionally, for such a system, the true state of the system may be difficult or even impossible to measure, making a state-space model impractical for applications such as control or prediction.
 Instead, only a limited set of measurements, or observables, will be made available.
 One of the tools available to model such a system is the Koopman operator.
 The Koopman operator represents a system in a high-dimensional linear space, which allows us to use spectral methods to analyze the system.

 Originally introduced in \cite{Koopman}, the Koopman Operator has gained traction for its utility as a data driven method through various form of Koopman Mode Decomposition (KMD), which decomposes the system based on eigenfunctions of the Koopman operator \cite{Mezic2005}, \cite{Mezic2019}.
 Introduced in \cite{Mezic2000}, Generalized Laplace Analysis (GLA) is an early data driven method of KMD based on the generalized Laplace transform.
 Another data driven method is Dynamic Mode Decomposition (DMD), which was introduced in \cite{Schmid} and shown to be connected to KMD in \cite{Rowley}.
+DMD algorithms attempt to find a matrix which approximates a finite section of the Koopman operator \cite{Mezic2020}.
 There are many different variations of DMD and it can be used for a wide array of applications.
-Despite their widespread use, many DMD algorithms possess a major drawback; they can fail if the data contains noise or some other randomness.
+Despite their widespread use, many DMD algorithms possess a major drawback; they can fail if the data contains noise or other randomness.